Characters: Warhammer 40000 Orks

 - Ditto Aliens: Orks have this view of humans.
 Orks grow larger as they grow more successful, and the order of their hierarchy is based strictly on who is bigger than whom.
 Humans on the other hand all look more or less the same size to Orks, which leaves them wondering about how humans can know who is in charge.
 Some of the smarter ones realize that humans like their Bling of War as much as Orks do and the highest ranking humans will have the shiniest bits, but then some human authorities (like many Inquisitors) prefer to be more subtle, again confusing the Orks.

 - Dressed to Plunder: As seen on the piratey Freebooterz.
 Yarr.

-- Dumb Muscle: Pretty much all Boyz.
+- Dumb Muscle: Nearly all Boyz.

 - Enemy Civil War: The constant status of Ork society, luckily for the rest of the galaxy.

 - Enemy Mine: ...But the quickest way to get different tribes of Orks to reconcile their differences and unite is to present them with a non-Ork enemy to fight.

 - Everything's Louder With Bagpipes: Gretchin occasionally kill a particular breed of bouncing fungus-monster and work their hide and bones into a set of Squigpipes.

 - Evil Cannot Comprehend Good: Orks have difficulty with the concept that any sentient being might not enjoy going to war for its own sake.
 For example, they regard humans as "friendly" because they are so good at making military fortresses for Orks to come and knock over.
 The idea that a fortress is supposed to deter them never occurs to the Orks - why else would you build a big killy fort if you weren't daring someone to come try and attack it?